lruzicki/Balloons/README.md

 - API
 - RWD

-_My goal was no to use plugins (other than Duplicator,Contact Forms7 and ACF) and make my own template_
+_My goal was no to use plugins (other than Duplicator, Contact Forms7 and ACF) and make my own template_

 **About website components**